sub-arctic/software-task-1/docs/debug.md

 In the above example, which is a C++ runtime error, we are still presented with useful information, but it is much more cryptic than the python (although it is a different case).
 Additionally, as C++ is a compiled language, compilation or even runtime errors in a large project can waste resources and time, especially if the issue is as simple as an out of bounds pointer.

 As shown in the above two examples, both errors are very straightforward to fix by just editing a line of code.
 However, it can be said that the most time consuming bugs don't throw verbose errors, instead they execute incorrectly; passing incorrect types, outputting incorrect information.
-It is with these that external tools (technically previous error messages are debugging tools) present themselves as a massive time save, allowing for rigorous dissasembly and examination of code.
+It is with these that external tools (technically previous error messages are debugging tools) present themselves as a massive time save, allowing for rigorous disassembly and examination of code.

 ## Print statements
 One of the most straightforward yet powerful debugging tools in python is the inbuilt `print` function.
 It simply prints a variable to the terminal.
 When there is a situation where code is not executing as expected, printing out a variable can help in narrowing down why and how the error occurred.